 The standard is based on the concept that a given hydrologic feature may have multiple representations.
-This supports referencing the same feature(s) in different information systems or products cataloging of observations, model results, or other studies of a feature.
+This supports referencing the same feature(s) in different information systems or products assisting the organization on having integrated information system.
+Moreover, this model also supports the cataloging of observations, model results, or other studies of a feature.
 The ability to represent the same catchment, river, or other hydrologic feature in several ways is critical to aggregation of cross-referenced features into integrated datasets and data products on global, regional, or basin scales.